-These installation and maintenance instructions apply to all sizes and ratings of the G130 Series control valves regardless of the type of trim used.
+These installation and maintenance instructions apply to all sizes and ratings of the V817 Series cryogenic globe valves.
 These instructions assume this valve has been supplied with a KOSO HAMMEL DAHL D/R Series pneumatic actuator.
 However, this valve is available with other types of actuators.
-When an actuator other than the D/R series has been provided, refer to the actuator manufacturer's literature for proper installation, maintenance, and operation instructions.
+When an actuator other than the D/R or D52/R52 series has been provided, refer to the actuator manufacturer's literature for proper installation, maintenance, and operation instructions.